Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models

 Figure \ref{fig:LA_Zoning} illustrates that most stations that are strongly home-identified are in or near zones for pure residential use or mixed residential and commercial use.
 We find that many stations that are not predominantly home-identified or work-identified align with mixed-use commercial/residential zones.
-The discrete-role plot (see the right panel of Figure \ref{fig:LA_mixed_discrete}) has a stripe of ``home" stations that cut diagonally through the ``work" stations.
+The discrete-role plot (see the right panel of Figure \ref{fig:LA_mixed_discrete}) has a stripe of `home' stations that cut diagonally through the `work' stations.
 In Figure \ref{fig:LA_Zoning}, we see that this aligns roughly with areas that are zoned for purely residential use.
-By contrast, industrial and public facility zones tend to host stations that are mostly work-identified (although some of the most strongly work-identified stations are in mixed-used areas).
+By contrast, industrial and public facility zones tend to host stations that are mostly work-identified, although some of the most strongly work-identified stations are in mixed-used areas.

 One station that seems to deviate from the overall pattern is the heavily-trafficked station at Union Station.
 Although it is adjacent to a public facility zone with many government buildings, it is also strongly home-identified.
-Although this may seem surprising on its surface, this is consistent with other home-identified stations, because Union Station is a major transit hub for the Los Angeles metropolitan area.
-Accordingly, many morning trips originate there, as commuters transition from other forms of transportation, and many evening trips conclude there --- an activity pattern that is sensibly associated with home-identified stations.
+This may seem surprising on its surface, but this classification is consistent with other home-identified stations because Union Station is a major transit hub for the Los Angeles metropolitan area.
+Accordingly, many morning trips originate there, as commuters transition from other forms of transportation, and many evening trips conclude there.
+This type of activity pattern that is sensibly associated with home-identified stations.
 Such idiosyncrasies of transit hubs also arise in our results for San Francisco and New York City.